Carolina Band: Pep bands

 The University of South Carolina has several other athletic bands tied to the Carolina Band, under the same directors.
-Before home games, the band sends small ensembles to the stadium fairgrounds, Gamecock Park, and the Cockaboose area.
+Before home games, the band sends small ensembles to the stadium fairgrounds, Gamecock Park, and the Cockaboose area as tailgate takeover bands.

 The Carolina Basketball Band plays at Gamecocks men's and women's basketball home games as well as post-season tournaments.
 The Basketball Band is divided into two groups.
 The two groups rotate responsibilities at home games in Colonial Life Arena.
-For SEC and NCAA tournaments, preference forms are sent out, and rosters for those tournaments are filled based on seniority, part assignments, and the amount of times one has been to a specific tournament.
+For SEC and NCAA tournaments, preference forms are sent out, and rosters for those tournaments are filled based on seniority, part assignments, and the number of times one has been to a specific tournament.
 There is also a separate volleyball band plays at home women's volleyball games.

+Greek life

 Tau Beta Sigma

 The Epsilon Alpha chapter of Tau Beta Sigma, National Honorary Band Sorority, founded on December 4th, 1971, is open to all students in the USC Bands program. ΤΒΣ strives to support music programs through funding and service.
-USC’s Epsilon Alpha award-winning chapter of ΤΒΣ works cooperatively with their brother chapter of Kappa Kappa Psi to assist USC Bands with presenting special programs such as the USC Band Clinic, summer clinics, and outreach programs.
+USC's Epsilon Alpha award-winning chapter of ΤΒΣ works cooperatively with their brother chapter of Kappa Kappa Psi to assist USC Bands with presenting special programs such as the USC Band Clinic, summer clinics, and outreach programs.

 Kappa Kappa Psi

 The Zeta Chi chapter of Kappa Kappa Psi, National Honorary Band Fraternity, founded on November 8th, 1974, is open to all students in the USC Bands program. ΚΚΨ provides service and leadership in the band program.
-USC’s Zeta Chi chapter of ΚΚΨ has won numerous national awards.They assist their sister chapter of ΤΒΣ to assist USC Bands with their special programs.
+USC's Zeta Chi chapter of ΚΚΨ has won numerous national awards.They assist their sister chapter of ΤΒΣ to assist USC Bands with their special programs.